5310/web-env/docs/notes.md

   - It has no working props generator.
   - And it's not documented at all, so there's that.
   - Use 4.x instead.
+  - Or don't use at all...
+- You'll be using Cycle.js anyway.
+Make webcomponents out of them too.

 ## TODO

-- Prototype a Cycle.js webcomponent.
 - Asciidoctor in Metalsmith
   - See if you can add support for AsciiDoctor (addons and all) into Consolidate.js and therefore `metalsmith-layouts`
   - Just metalmisth-asciidoctor if that doesn't work.